 These 1 gallon sized Moringa trees are only available for local Tampa Bay area delivery or pick-up.

-If you order this item for shipping purposes, you will be sent a 6" moringa tree in a cone pot for shipping.
+If you order this item for shipping purposes, you will be sent (3)-6" moringa trees in cone pots for shipping.
 The link for shipping 6" cone pot moringa trees is here:

 Numa Nursery mostly grows moringa trees in the ground, but also provides young moringa trees in pots, grown from seeds donated by the Moringa Grower's Co-op.